 3. Collaboration and Knowledge Transfer

-Since data modeling is data documenting in principle, it benefits IT Jobs and non-IT teams.
+Since data modeling is data documenting in principle, it is beneficial to both IT and non-IT teams.
 It enables disparate groups to use the same jargon and language while communicating with each other without any confusion.

 Thus, data modeling allows for efficient collaboration whereby different teams can align themselves to optimize business processes and utilize the modeled data effectively.
 This, in turn, will enable employees to self-service, empowering them to exploit the data assets to their fullest.